-Is the Tour art?
+Is it art?

 Nein.
 It is, however, a performance of sorts.
 An aesthetic and intellectual experiment only slightly less pretentious than it sounds.
 It has been called the death of the academy.
 Somewhat entertaining.
 Moderately edifying.
 And the dawn of a new age.

-Is the Tour philosophy?
+Is it philosophy?